 What is the Windows Firewall?

-By default, the Windows Firewall allows users to do many things: browse the Internet, use instant messaging apps, connect to a Homegroup, share files, folders and devices, etc. The rules are applied differently depending on the network profile set for the active network connection.
+By default, the Windows Firewall lets you do many things such as browsing the internet, using instant messaging apps, connecting to the Homegroup on your local network, sharing files, folders and devices, and so on.
+The rules are applied differently depending on the network profile set for the active network connection.
 If you are not familiar with this concept, we recommend you to read this article: Simple questions: What are network locations in Windows?.

-By default, the Windows Firewall selects the checkbox that is appropriate for the network connection you are using.
+By default, the Windows Firewall selects the checkbox that is appropriate for the network connection that you are using.
 You can select either of the options or both, depending on what you want to do.
-If you want to allow a program to connect to the network and the Internet, click or tap Allow Access.
+If you want to allow a program to connect to the network and the internet, click or tap Allow Access.
 If you want to block access, press Cancel.

 If you are using Windows with a user account that is not an administrator, you will not see such prompts.
 All programs and apps are filtered according to the rules that exist in the Windows Firewall.
 If an application doesn't comply with this regulation, it is automatically blocked, without any prompts being displayed.
 Windows Firewall is turned on by default in modern Windows versions such as Windows 10, Windows 7 and Windows 8.1, and it runs silently in the background as a service.
-It prompts users whenever they need to make a decision.
-You won't need to open it unless you want to see its status or configure the way it works.
+It only prompts users when they need to make a decision.
+You won't have to open it unless you want to see its status or configure the way it works.

-Where to Find the Windows Firewall
+Where to find the Windows Firewall

-In Windows 7, you can use the Start Menu search box and type the word "firewall".
+In Windows 7, you can use the Start Menu search box and type the word firewall.
 Click on the Windows Firewall search result shown below.

-In Windows 8.1, go to the Start screen and type the word "firewall".
+In Windows 8.1, go to the Start screen and type the word firewall.
 Then, click or tap the Windows Firewall search result.

 When you open it, you will see a window similar to the one below: showing the type of network you are connected to and whether the firewall is turned on or off.

-How to Turn On or Off the Windows Firewall
+How to turn the Windows Firewall on

-To activate or deactivate the Windows Firewall, click or tap the "Turn Windows Firewall on or off" link, on the left side of the Windows Firewall window.
+To activate or deactivate the Windows Firewall, click or tap the "Turn Windows Firewall on or off" link, found on the left side of the Windows Firewall window.

 By default, the Windows Firewall is turned on for both types of network locations: private (home or work in Windows 7) and public.
 If you want to turn it on or off for any of these network locations, check the appropriate "Turn on/off Windows Firewall" box and press OK.

-Please keep in mind that you can turn on or off the Windows Firewall only if you are an administrator.
+On a final note, please keep in mind that you can turn the Windows Firewall on or off only if you are an administrator.
 Your setting applies to all the user accounts that exist on your Windows device.
 Also, if you choose to disable the Windows Firewall make sure that you have a reliable alternative installed, like a third-party firewall or internet security suite.